AhmedAldahshoury/photography-portfolio/README.md

 `src/data/albums.generated.json`.

-If the required environment variables are missing, the script will reuse the existing `src/data/albums.generated.json` file (when present) so local builds can still complete.
+If the required environment variables are missing, the script will reuse the existing `src/data/albums.generated.json` file (when present) for **local** builds.
+Cloudflare Pages builds must have the env vars set, otherwise the build fails to avoid shipping stale data.

 Required environment variables (set in Cloudflare Pages):